Shan

 Numerals

-In Myanmar, two sets of numerals are used, a form of Burmese (top) and the Shan (bottom):
+In Myanmar, two sets of numerals may be used, a form of Burmese (top) and the Shan (bottom):

 numerals of Shan